compscied/node.js/node.js-hello-world-tutorial/README.md

-Simple hello world beginer tutorial with Node.js and Express
+Simple hello world beginner tutorial with Node.js and Express

 What is Node.js?
 - Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.